techjoomla/com_api/README.md

 `/api/{plugin}/{resource}`

-Tip : If your resource expects an `id` parameter in the URL then the endpoint URL then you can use `/api/{plugin}/{resource}/{id}` as the API url.
+Tip : If your resource expects an `id` parameter in the URL, you can use `/api/{plugin}/{resource}/{id}` as the API url.
 Other query parameters may be sent as is.

 To enable SEF URLs for endpoints, make sure you have created a Joomla menu of the type API > API Endpoint.
 If you create the menu using any other alias than `api` make sure you use the apppropriate slug in the endpoint.
 If you do not have SEF URLs enabled, use  the endpoint URL as index.php?option=com_api&app={app}&resource={resource}&format=raw.

 ### Authentication
 The API token is used for authentication.
 The token needs to be passed via the Authorization header using the Bearer scheme eg: `Authorization: Bearer <token>`.
 Previous versions also allowed passing the token as a querystring variable with the name `key`.
 The querystring approach will be deprecated in the future version.
-It is possible for an app to make an entire resource or a specific HTTP method in a resource public.
+It is possible for an app to make an entire resource or a specific HTTP method in a resource public

+Note : Sometimes Apache does not pass on the Authorization header, in such cases send then token using the X-Authorization header i.e. `X-Authorization: Bearer {token}`

 ### Output Format
 The default output format is JSON.
 However it's also possible to get XML output by setting the `Accept: application/xml` header.

 ## Overriding Output
 If you wish to modify the 'envelope' of the response, you can copy the file `components/com_api/libraries/response/jsonresponse.php` into `templates/{your template}/json/api.php` and modify the structure of the output.
+A similar override is possible for XML as well.

 # Writing your own API Plugin
-Each resorce can support the GET, POST, DELETE & PUT (needs some work) operations.
-These are exposed by creating methods of the same name, i.e. get() post() put() and delete() in each of the resources.
-This way, if a resouce URL is accessed via HTTP POST , the post() method is called, and similarly for the rest.
+Each resorce can support the GET, POST and DELETE operations.
+These are exposed by creating methods of the same name, i.e. `get()` `post()` and `delete()` in each of the resources.
+If a resouce URL is accessed via HTTP POST, the post() method is called, and similarly for the rest.

 ### API plugin file structure
 * language/en-GB - Resource folder having resource file, keep name same as plugin name.